elisabethoelmann/SciAIMed-P1/README.md

 The SciAiMed target users are:

 * People > 18 years old
 * Biotech and Pharmaceutical Industry and Clinical Research employees and employers
-* People interested in medical data anlysis
+* People interested in medical data analysis

 What these users would be looking for: